-Regarding the fate of historical Jerusalem, the text has revealed a great deal: after an earthquake destroys a tenth of the city (Rev 11,13), historical Jerusalem becomes the seat of the Beast, and is profaned by his followers for a period of 42 months (11,2).
+Regarding the fate of historical Jerusalem, the text has revealed a great deal: after an earthquake destroys a tenth of the city (Rev 11,13), historical Jerusalem becomes the seat of the beast, and is profaned by his followers for a period of 42 months (11,2).
 Towards the end of this period, God's wrathful judgment will fall on the wicked inhabitants of this city and will involve all of the surrounding country (14,20).
-As followers of the Beast, the city's inhabitants will be tormented by the plagues of God's wrath (16,11), before being condemned at the final judgment to eternal perdition (14,9-11).
+As followers of the beast, the city's inhabitants will be tormented by the plagues of God's wrath (16,11), before being condemned at the final judgment to eternal perdition (14,9-11).
 Finally, historical Jerusalem is split into three parts by a strong earthquake (16,19).
-Remarkably, though, there is no mention of the 'fall' of this city, in contrast to the fall of cities of the nations, including Babylon (14,8; 18,2; 16,19).
+Remarkably, though, there is no mention of the 'fall' of this city, in contrast to the fall of cities of the nations, including Babylon (14.8: 18.2: 16,19).
 However, neither is there any mention of her restoration, since the Beloved City does not refer to historical Jerusalem, but to the Camp of the Saints (20,9), which had previously relocated to a divinely protected site in the desert (12,6.14; 14,1).
-The picture of historical Jerusalem at the end of time, then, is of a city ravaged by a strong earthquake and entirely depopulated by the wrathful judgments of God.
-Although there is no mention of her 'fall', it is hard to imagine, for this once 'Holy City', a destiny that could be more bleak.
+The picture of historical Jerusalem at the end of time, then, is of a city ravaged by a strong earthquake and entirely depopulated by the wrathful judgments God.
+Although there is no mention of her 'fall', it is hard to imagine, for this once Holy City, a destiny that could be more bleak.
 There is certainly nothing here to suggest a glorious future for the historical city, least of all the kind of future described as the New Jerusalem.

-Regarding the location of New Jerusalem's realization, after her 'descent' from heaven, the author reports that he is taken in Spirit to a 'great and high mountain', and from there he sees the New Jerusalem descending (Rev 21,10-11).
+Regarding the location of New Jerusalem's realization, after her 'descent' from heaven, the author reports that he is taken in the spirit to a 'great and high mountain', and from there he sees the New Jerusalem descending (Rev 21,10-11).
 In biblical terms 'the great and high mountain' is none other than Mount Zion (Ezek 40,2; cf. Is 2,2-3; Mic 4,1-2).
-In Revelation, this is the mountain where the 144,000 assemble (Rev 14,1) after their exodus to the desert, and arguments have been presented above for recognizing the location of this mountain as Mount Sinai.
+68 In Revelation, this is the mountain where the 144,000 assemble (Rev 14,1) after their exodus to the desert, and arguments have been presented above for recognizing the location of this mountain as Mount Sinai.
 Their assembly can be identified with the Camp of the Saints and the Beloved City (see above).
 It is from here, then, that the author sees the New Jerusalem descend on to earth, with dimensions that, if literally understood, occupy the territory of a small to medium sized country.
-If this new creation were to 'descend' and be established to the north-east of Mount Sinai, it would indeed envelop the land of ancient Israel, which is presently called Israel/Palestine.
-In this case, one could reasonably argue that the New Jerusalem will indeed be geographically connected to the historical Jerusalem.
+69 If this new creation were to 'descend' and be established to the north-east of Mount Sinai, it would indeed envelop the land of ancient Israel, which is